wandb/docs/docs/guides/artifacts/track-external-files.md

 ## Track artifacts outside of W&B

-Use S&B Artifacts for dataset versioning and model lineage, and use **reference artifacts** to track files saved outside the W&B server.
+Use W&B Artifacts for dataset versioning and model lineage, and use **reference artifacts** to track files saved outside the W&B server.
 In this mode an artifact only stores metadata about the files, such as URLs, size, and checksums.
 The underlying data never leaves your system.
 See the [Quick start](https://docs.wandb.ai/guides/artifacts/quickstart) for information on how to save files and directories to W&B servers instead.

-For an example of tracking reference files in GCP, see the [Guide to Tracking Artifacts by Reference](https://wandb.ai/stacey/artifacts/reports/Tracking-Artifacts-by-Reference--Vmlldzo1NDMwOTE).

 The following describes how to construct reference artifacts and how to best incorporate them into your workflows.

 ### Amazon S3 / GCS / Azure Blob Storage References

 Use W&B Artifacts for dataset and model versioning to track references in cloud storage buckets.
 With artifact references, seamlessly layer tracking on top of your buckets with no modifications to your existing storage layout.

 Artifacts abstract away the underlying cloud storage vendor (such AWS, GCP or Azure).
 Information described in the proceeding section apply uniformly to Amazon S3, Google Cloud Storage and Azure Blob Storage.